upasana05ghosh/Design-Data-Intensive-App-Notes/README.md

    - Increase availability
    - Increae read throughput
  * Algorithm for replicating changes between nodes
    - Single leader
    - Multi leader
    - Leaderless

+ ### Single Leader
+ - called Leader based replication/ master-slave replication
+ - Write -> only accepted on leader
+ - Read -> leader or any follower

+#### Sync Vs Async Replication
+- Sync
+   - Adv -> followers always up-to-date
+   - Disadv -> if followers doesn't respond, write won't proceed.
+It's impracticle for all followers to be in sync.
+   - Solution -> One of the follower to be in sync.
+Called 1 sync follower or semi sync.